-Viticulture in this Southeast Asian country during French colonial rule.
-French settlers landed at the beginning of the 20th century west of Ha Noi on the slopes of Mount Ba Vi vineyards.
-There is a hot climate with extremely high humidity.
-Under normal conditions this leads to an almost continuous growth of the vines with constantly possible harvests.
-The vines develop very fast, within a year will be from one cuttings
+Viticulture in this Southeast Asian country was founded during the French colonial rule.
+French settlers planted vineyards west of Ha Noi on the slopes of Ba Vi Mountain in the early 20th century.
+The climate is hot and the air humidity is extremely high.
+Under normal conditions, this leads to an almost uninterrupted growth of the vines with constantly possible harvests.
+The vines develop very quickly, within one year one becomes cuttings

-a fruit bearing vine.
-Best with the humidity comes the variety Chambourcin
+a fruit-bearing vine.
+The variety comes best with the humidity Chambourcin

 supplies.
 Traditionally, for the most part table grapes

 especially from the pergolas

 With the support of Australian experts, experiments are being carried out on international grape varieties.
 The first Vietnamese wine company was a joint venture with the giant Allied Domecq

 , The winery Ninh Thuan, which is located northeast of Saigon (now Thanh Phô Hô Chi Minh) in the coastal plain, was founded in the early 1990s, but was closed again in 2002.
 In large quantities fruit wine